pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Success Criteria

-Volume VIII is successfully implemented when: âœ… You have a defined "Buy Box" and active deal pipeline. âœ… You have executed at least one strategic partnership that drives revenue. âœ… Every "Growth Asset" in your portfolio has a clear Exit Strategy and is "Audit Ready." âœ… You view the Empire as a portfolio of capital, not just a collection of jobs.
+Volume VIII is successfully implemented when:
+✅ You have a defined "Buy Box" and active deal pipeline.
+✅ You have executed at least one strategic partnership that drives revenue.
+✅ Every "Growth Asset" in your portfolio has a clear Exit Strategy and is "Audit Ready."
+✅ You view the Empire as a portfolio of capital, not just a collection of jobs.

 ## Conclusion

 Growth is a choice.
 You can grow slow, or you can grow fast.
 Volume VIII gives you the tools to choose speed, safety, and scale.
-It transforms you from an operator into a capital allocatorâ€”the highest level of the game.
+It transforms you from an operator into a capital allocator—the highest level of the game.

 ---